ali4zimi/cv-timeline/README.md

 # cv-timeline
 A timeline that you can use for your profile or portfolio website

-I will push the coddes soon.
+I will push the code soon.

 You can view a demo [here](https://azimiali.me/cv)